Electronic Deposit Gateway

 If you have read and understood the information above, click here to access the Survey of Earned Doctorates.

-Do not upload your dissertation directly to Academic Commons using their website.
-Following the procedures outlined below will result in your dissertation being uploaded to both ProQuest/UMI and Academic Commons.
+Important: Please do not upload your dissertation directly to the Academic Commons website.
+When you follow the steps below, your dissertation will automatically be submitted to both GSAS and Academic Commons.

-Your dissertation must be uploaded in PDF format.
-If you have not already created a PDF, or if you are unable to do so, there is a PDF Conversion Tool available as part of the upload process.
-You will also need a copy of your abstract that you can copy and paste into a text box.
+You must upload your dissertation as a PDF file.
+If you have not already created a PDF or are unable to do so, a PDF Conversion Tool is available during the upload process.
+You will also need a copy of your abstract to copy-and-paste into a text box.

 If you have included images, tables, and/or figures in the dissertation, please ensure that you have obtained copyright permissions for those materials.
-If you have been denied permissions or have not received approval for fair use, you are not authorized to include previously published materials in the dissertation.
-For more information, please refer to the Copyright Law and Dissertation Preparation Guide and commercial work guidelines.
+If you have been denied permission or have not received approval for fair use, you are not authorized to include previously published materials in the dissertation.
+For more information, please refer to the Copyright Law and Dissertation Preparation Guide.

 Public Accessibility and Dissertation Embargoes